Michele Garibbo

 Ciao!

-I am a visiting Postdoctoral Research Associate in Neuroscience and Machine Learning in the Neural & Machine Larning Group at the University of Oxford (UK).
-I did my PhD in Machine Learning and Neuroscience at the University of Bristol under the supervison of Laurence Aitchison (primary), Casimir Ludwig and Nathan Lepora.
+I am a Deep Learning Scientist in AI for Protein Design led by Noelia Ferruz at the Centre for Genomic Regulation.
+Previously, I was a Postdoctoral Research Associate in Neuroscience and Machine Learning in the Neural & Machine Learning Group at the University of Oxford.
+I completed my PhD in Machine Learning and Neuroscience at the University of Bristol under the supervision of Laurence Aitchison (primary), Casimir Ludwig, and Nathan Lepora.

 Research interests

-More broadly, I’m interested in how machine learning and computational models can provide a framework to better understand the vast neural and behavioral data in neuroscience.
+More broadly, I am interested in how machine learning and computational models can provide principled frameworks for understanding and designing biological systems.